 Henry Highland Garnet and the Village

-On December 13, 1815, African-American abolitionist, minister, educator, and orator Henry Highland Garnet was born.
-Born into slavery, Garnet escaped his bondage and worked hard to fight for himself and the African-American community, eventually becoming the first African-American to address the United States House of Representatives.
+On December 23, 1815, African-American abolitionist, minister, educator, and orator Henry Highland Garnet was born into slavery.
+Garnet escaped his bondage and worked hard to fight for himself and the African-American community, eventually becoming the first African-American to address the United States House of Representatives.
 He also at one time resided at 185 Bleecker Street.

 Garnet was born in Maryland, but in 1824, his family (consisting of 11 members) was given permission to attend a funeral and ended up escaping to Delaware before continuing on to New York City.
 From 1826 to 1833, Garnet attended the African Free School and then the Phoenix High School of Colored Youth in New York City.
 It was in school that he began his career in abolitionism.
 Eventually relocating from New York City to Troy, New York, Garnet began his career as a pastor, leading the congregation of the Liberty Street Presbyterian Church for six years.
 During this time he published papers that combined religious and abolitionist themes and supported the temperance movement and political antislavery.